 When you can establish liability for poor lighting, you may recover compensatory damages, such as past and future lost income, past and future medical expenses, household services, lost earning capacity, vocational rehabilitation, out-of-pocket expenses, pain and suffering, loss of consortium, and mental anguish.Discuss Your Case with a Slip and Fall Lawyer in Los Angeles

 Poor lighting may not seem like a big deal, but it may result in serious injuries.
-At Sharifi Firm, PLC, our experienced Los Angeles attorneys may be able to help you recover compensation from a negligent property owner.
+At Sharifi Firm, APC, our experienced Los Angeles attorneys may be able to help you recover compensation from a negligent property owner.
 Contact us online or call us at 1-866-422-7222 for a free appointment with a negligent security lawyer or to seek assistance with another type of premises liability case.
 We also represent victims in Temecula, Rancho Cucamonga, Glendale, Covina, San Bernardino, and Riverside, among other Southern California cities.